yang/rel/README.md

 http://github.com/cjwoodward/rel

+## Looking for a new maintainer

+I have done a terrible job of maintaining rel.
+If you would like to take it over shoot me an email.

 ## Description

 Rel is a SQL AST manager for Node JS.
 It is a straight port of https://github.com/rails/arel.
 Although it does have some changes of note.
 These are: